How to utilise data for smart rail infrastructure management and maintenance

 - Examples of important obstacles to overcome early on in an APM project

-Finally, we will provide an overview of the work we have been doing with a major rail operator, which implementing an approach to digital rail.
+Finally, we provided an overview of the work we have been doing with a major rail operator, who are implementing an approach to digital rail.
 With Safety, performance and cost control as key drivers, the operator is keen to reduce risk to staff as well as the number of planned and unplanned interventions.
 Maintaining and creating capacity is critical as passenger numbers have doubled in the last 20 years and further double-digit growth is forecast.
 In addition, benchmarking with other national railway networks has identified potential for more efficient operations.
-We will talk about the ‘predict and prevent’ approach to maintenance as well as strategies to support targets by ensuring the infrastructure is available to meet the working timetable, avoiding the need for trackside work and minimising the number of maintenance jobs.
+We spoke about the ‘predict and prevent’ approach to maintenance as well as strategies to support targets by ensuring the infrastructure is available to meet the working timetable, avoiding the need for trackside work and minimising the number of maintenance jobs.

 Steve Hagner, Asset Management Solutions Manager, ABB Enterprise Software